geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Yeah, then maybe we just make it the default for like the new optimizer.

 ##### **Chenyu** [[00:30:16](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1816)]
 I think for the known optimizer that this works, make default for that, but globally maybe not as defined.
 We can decide later.
 Okay.
-Next is...
+Next is..
 So we deleted a bunch of stuff, all the scheduler, all the shape checker, whizzler, some of the views.

 ##### **Chenyu** [[00:30:39](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1839)]
 After rentify, is there any other known cleanups that we should be deleting?

 ##### **Geohot** [[00:30:49](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1849)]
 There's some minor things.
-There's like a .buff uop and .buff and .buff.
+There's like a.buff uop and.buff and.buff.

 ##### **Geohot** [[00:30:59](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1859)]
 There's like three of them and they're all slightly different.
 I think they can be unified into one thing and understand actually what that is now.
 I think I'm doing a big one now with all the after stuff.
-And then I can...
+And then I can..
 What I'll do also after I'm done with the after stuff is I'll tighten up all the specs.
 And then we can just go through the ops file and I bet you there's a whole bunch of functions on there that aren't used anymore.
 Just delete them.
-Oh, like I can do just like...
+Oh, like I can do just like..

 ##### **Nimlgen** [[00:31:32](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=1892)]
 Yeah.